kbroman/Talk_DataCleaning/transcript_ctc2023.md

    Some say that's because it is difficult to generalize.

 2. Hadley Wickham wrote, "Tidy data are all alike, but every messy dataset is messy in its own way."

-Now, he was talking about data structure rather than cleaning...
+   But is that really true?

-   But _is_ every messy dataset _uniquely_ messy?
+   _Is_ every messy dataset _uniquely_ messy?

-   My collaborators do show impressive creativity in their data handling.
-But we also see many of the same problems, repeatedly.
+   My collaborators can be really creative in data handling.
+   But we see many of the same problems, repeatedly.

 3. Roger Peng asked "If I clean up Medicare data, does any of the knowledge I gain apply to the processing of RNA-seq data?"